The student visa programme enables overseas students to come to Australia to undertake full-time study in registered courses.

 See: Applying for a student visa (144KB PDF) (formerly known as Form 1160i)

 Students must provide evidence to satisfy the assessment criteria that apply to them before they can be granted a student visa.
 This might include evidence that they have the financial capacity to cover living costs in Australia—tuition fees, travel costs and capacity to support any family members.
 Applicants must also satisfy criteria for proficiency in English, level of education and other matters such as the potential to breach visa conditions.

 The evidence required for these criteria varies according to the student visa applicant’s assessment level.
 Assessment Level 1 represents the lowest evidentiary requirements and Assessment Level 3 represents the highest.

 See: Student Visa Programme - Assessment Levels (formerly known as Form 1219i)

 Please note: The Assessment Level Framework was simplified on 22 March 2014 and Assessment Level 4 and Assessment Level 5 were removed.

 See: Simplification of the student visa Assessment Level Framework

-Streamlined visa processing is available for prospective international students with a confirmation of enrolment from a participating education provider at bachelor, masters or doctoral degree level.
+Streamlined visa processing is available for prospective international students with a confirmation of enrolment from a participating education provider at advanced diploma, bachelor, masters or doctoral degree level.
 Student visa applicants who are eligible for streamlined visa processing are not subject to assessment levels.